Cape Town: Apartheid era

 Prior to the mid-twentieth century Cape Town was one of the most racially integrated cities in South Africa.
 In the 1948 national elections the National Party won on a platform of apartheid (racial segregation) under the slogan of "swart gevaar" (Afrikaans for "black danger").
 This led to the erosion and eventual abolition of the Cape's multiracial franchise.

 In 1950 the apartheid government first introduced the Group Areas Act, which classified and segregated urban areas according to race.
 Formerly multi-racial suburbs of Cape Town were either purged of residents deemed unlawful by apartheid legislation, or demolished.
 The most infamous example of this in Cape Town was the suburb of District Six.
 After it was declared a whites-only area in 1965, all housing there was demolished and over 60,000 residents were forcibly removed.
 Many of these residents were relocated to the Cape Flats.

 The earliest of the Cape Flats forced removals saw the expulsion of Black South Africans to Langa, Cape Town's first and oldest township, in line with the 1923 Native Urban Areas Act.

 Under apartheid the Cape was considered a "Coloured labour preference area", to the exclusion of "Bantus", i.e. Black Africans.
 The implementation of this policy was widely opposed by trade unions, civil society and opposition parties.
 It is notable that this policy was not advocated for by any Coloured political group, and its implementation was a unilateral decision by the apartheid government.

 During the student-led Soweto Uprising of June 1976, school students from Langa, Gugulethu and Nyanga in Cape Town reacted to the news of the protests against Bantu Education by organising gatherings and marches of their own.
 A number of school buildings were burnt down and the protest action was met with forceful resistance from the police.

 Cape Town has been home to many leaders of the anti-apartheid movement.
 In Table Bay, 10 km from the city is Robben Island.
-This penitentiary island was the site of a maximum security prison where many famous apartheird-era political prisoners served long prison sentences.
+This penitentiary island was the site of a maximum security prison where many famous apartheid-era political prisoners served long prison sentences.
 Famous prisoners include activist, lawyer and future president Nelson Mandela who served 18 of his 27 years of imprisonment on the island, as well as two other future presidents, Kgalema Motlanthe and Jacob Zuma.

 In one of the most famous moments marking the end of apartheid, Nelson Mandela made his first public speech since his imprisonment from the balcony of Cape Town City Hall, hours after being released on 11 February 1990.
 His speech heralded the beginning of a new era for the country.
 The first democratic election was held four years later on 27 April 1994.

 Nobel Square in the Victoria & Alfred Waterfront features statues of South Africa's four Nobel Peace Prize winners: Albert Luthuli, Desmond Tutu, F. W. de Klerk and Nelson Mandela.